-Falmouth is the capital and chief town of Trelawny parish, Jamaica.
-It is situated on the north coast of the country, close to Montego Bay.
-Founded in 1769 by Thomas Reid and named after Sir William Trelawny's birthplace in Cornwall, the city flourished as a market centre for 40 years as Jamaica became the leading sugar producer in the world.
-Falmouth is noted for being one of the best-preserved historic towns in the Caribbean.
+The town was founded in 1769 and named after Sir William Trelawny's birthplace (Falmouth, Cornwall England).
+The port town flourished as a market centre when Jamaica became the world's leading sugar producer.
+It is also noted for being one of the best-preserved historic towns in the Caribbean.

 Places of interest include Albert George Shopping and Historical Centre, which dates back from 1895, the St Peter's Anglican Church, built in 1795 and the former residence of slave owner John Tharp.
 Other sights are Martha Brae Rafters' Village where tourists can take a river ride on a 30 foot bamboo raft, and Greenwood Great House - the finest Caribbean antique museum.